 The same can't be said for girth enhancement as you will lose a large portion of girth after recovery from the surgery through fat re-absorption.

 No – the body loses weight from other areas before the penis area.

-All surgery can be painful and surgery on a delicate part of your body all the more so.
+All surgery can be painful and operation on a delicate part of your body all the more so.
 You’ll also feel pain during erections for a few weeks after the surgery.

 After an operation, you’ll need to sacrifice the rest of the day to recover, two or three days to make sure there are no lingering anaesthetics.

 You may also be in pain for around a week which may make work difficult.

 With regards to sex, it seems best to leave at least 4 weeks until you try to have sex, 6 to be safe.

 Yes – complications from anaesthesia, pain in the groin, swelling, infections, disfiguration and lumpiness.

 You'll often be sedated for this procedure and any operation, which brings risks in addition to the surgery.

 Yes – all of these surgeries need anaesthesia and because of this carry additional risk.
 Around 1 in 100,000 people have complications.